 The last thing you need is for a rock, stick or baseball to dull your lawn mower’s freshly sharpened blades.
 To prevent frustration and potential injury, clear these items from the grass before you start mowing.

 Time Your Mowing Just Right

 The best time of day to mow is when it’s cool outside, so in the morning or evening.
 Mowing when it’s cool helps keep moisture in the roots where it’s needed.
 It also reduces the chance of heat exhaustion.

-Still, the evening is preferable to the morning because this gives the grass 12 hours of darkness to heal before the sun comes up.
-The grass also tends to be dewy or wet from being watered in the morning, and you shouldn’t mow when the grass it wet for your own personal safety and the health of your grass.
+Still, the evening is preferable to the morning, because this gives the grass 12 hours of darkness to heal before the sun comes up.
+The grass also tends to be dewy or wet from being watered in the morning, and you shouldn’t mow when the grass is wet for your own personal safety and the health of your grass.

 Keep the Grass Long Enough

 You may think giving your grass an extreme cut will prolong the time until you need to mow again, but cutting more than one-third of the blade at a time can damage the grass.
 Plus, longer blades shade the ground, which slows evaporation and helps prevent weeds from sprouting.
 In this way, more frequent, less extreme cuts result in a healthier lawn and fewer weeds.

 Longer grass signifies longer roots.
 Since grass growing under a tree must compete with tree roots for water and nutrients, help the grass stay as healthy as possible by leaving it longer than the grass growing in full sun.

 It’s easy to cut the grass on a set weekly schedule, but keep in mind that hot, dry weather slows the growth of cool-season grass.
 In these conditions, you’ll be happy to hear you can mow less frequently without harming the grass.